xen-troops/moulin/docs/user-reference.rst

 * :code:`env` - list of additional environment variables that should be exported before calling :code:`west build`.

+* :code:`work_dir` - build system's work directory.
+Default value is "build".
+This is where files produced by build system are stored.

 Please note that this builder uses :code:`--pristine=auto` command-line option.